prezi/snakebasket/README.md

 ### --ignore-untracked-files

 By default, snakebasket will not attempt to upgrade an editable package if it detects untracked files.
 These could either be new files or files that were are not properly added to .gitignore.
-Passing this argument will cause snakebasket to execute 'git status' with the '--untracked-files=no' argument.
+Passing this argument will cause snakebasket to execute `git status` with the `--untracked-files=no` argument.

 ---